Sums Associated with Orbits in the Binary Dynamical System: Normal and simply normal numbers

 $\square$

 A number may be simply normal but not normal.
 The following gives a characterisation of simply normal numbers in terms of the lengths of the blocks in the binary expansion of the number.

-{\bf Theorem 4.} \textit{Let $x\in \Sigma$, and let $\ell_1,\ell_2,\ldots$ and $m_0,m_1,m_2,\ldots$ respectively be the lengths of the blocks of zeros and ones in the block decomposition of $x$, as described in Section 2.
-Then the following conditions (i), (ii) and (iii) are equivalent.} \emph{ (i) $x$ is simply normal.}
+\begin{theorem} Let $x\in \Sigma$, and let $\ell_1,\ell_2,\ldots$ and $m_0,m_1,m_2,\ldots$ respectively be the lengths of the blocks of zeros and ones in the block decomposition of $x$, as described in Section 2.
+Then the following conditions (i), (ii) and (iii) are equivalent.